Spring Birdathon: How to Participate in 2016

 - Consider sending a trip report to your sponsors - they love reading abnout your birdathon day.
 If they made a per species pledge, this is a great time to tell them how many species you saw and remind them of their pledge.

 - Submit Your Results

-- Please submit your individual Results Form, no matter how little you raise, so we can calculate all team totals.
+- Please please submit your individual results online no matter how little you raise, so we can calculate all team totals.